Protecting Your Family

 The Guilt You Want Resolved

-Understanding That Nagging Feeling Called Guilt
+Understanding Guilt

 Guilt is an emotional distress response or “red flag” that you are likely to feel when you believe you have wronged someone.
 Good Therapy says it “plays a major role in moral behavior and can encourage people to follow ethical codes and social norms.”
-It is a feeling that is uniquely human, because you have a conscience.
+It is a feeling that is uniquely human, because we have a conscience.
 As such, it can help you be accountable for your wrongdoings and develop a greater understanding of other people.

 While guilt is a normal response, it should not be a constant feeling.
 Living with unresolved guilt can be extremely difficult, not only for you, but also for your family.
 The feeling can “nag” you, particularly when it violates your basic beliefs and life norms.
 The article “How to Protect Your Family from Your Own Guilty Conscience” featured in Anderson’s post says, “The guilt response brings discomfort for a purpose.
 Changing actions for the right makes the discomfort go away.”

-Living with Lingering, Unresolved Guilt
+Living with Unresolved Guilt

 Counseling: The Realistic Escape Route from Guilt